agabor/docs/_includes/parse-server/getting-started.md

 * Python 2.x (For Windows users, 2.7.1 is the required version)
 * For deployment, an infrastructure provider like Heroku or AWS

-The fastest and easiest way to get started is to run MongoDB and Parse Server locally.
-Use the bootstrap script to set up Parse Server in the current directory.
+The fastest and easiest way to get started is to run MongoDB and MSG Server locally.
+Use the bootstrap script to set up MSG Server in the current directory.

 ```bash
 $ sh <(curl -fsSL https://raw.githubusercontent.com/parse-community/parse-server/master/bootstrap.sh)